DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 ## Open Source

-Didact's codebase is open source and available for inspection, forking, and modification on [GitHub](https://www.github.com/DidactHQ).
+Didact is a commercial open source platform whose source code is available on several different [GitHub repositories](https://www.github.com/DidactHQ).
 It is released under the AGPLv3 open source license and offers a few different monetization options for project sustainability.

 See the [Licensing and Monetization](/getting-started/licensing-and-monetization) page for more details.

 ::: warning Deep breath
 If you recoiled from seeing the AGPLv3 license, **don't worry**.
 Chances are it will not affect you.
 Make sure to read the [Licensing and Monetization](/getting-started/licensing-and-monetization) page for more details.
 :::